wilsonephillips/archinstall/README.md

 sudo pacman -Syy to get the new key and sync the new repo

 (5) Lets do a dry run and get a copy of these config files to save and edit.
 This is really important if you want to do this with BTRFS and snapshots.
 The default settup is not like I would do mine.
 I prefer my settings for the subvolumes.
-Make sure you are still in /root . archinstall --dry-run
+Make sure you are still in /root .

+archinstall --dry-run

 (6) Go through each of the choices in the menu.
 Take your time and get them right.
 You want a good set of configs to start with.

 (7) Once you have completed your input of all of the configs, go down to Save Configuration and then Save All.
 Save the files to /root and this will put them right into the directory you are working from.
 Now, we can stop the install and edit the config files to do a better job with our partitions and subvolumes.

-(8) Run archinstall --config user_configuration.jason --disk_layouts user_disk_layout.jason --creds user_credentials.json and almost everything will be there except a password for root.
+(8) Run "archinstall --config user_configuration.jason --disk_layouts user_disk_layout.jason --creds user_credentials.json" and almost everything will be there except a password for root.

 Once you have completed the install and exited back to the command line, simply copy them to the new install with the following two commands, so you will have them for later and can upload them to your git.